microprediction/building_an_open_ai_network/docs/self_review.md

 and pricks probabilistic pomposity, it is potentially problematic, even painful, for a plutocracy of platonic imposters preciding over precious protected pyramids of pricy Ph.D.s.

+How likely is it?

-The scenarios is marginally more likely than someone finding a use for blockchain or factoring 42 on a quantum computer, though it is also possible that the book sells about as many copies as there are contributors to the project, leading to a collapse in the secondary market and a forecasting regime change that would leave the most nimble microprediction supply chain in disarray.
+More so than someone finding a use for blockchain or factoring 42 on a quantum computer, but it is also possible that the book sells about as many copies as there are contributors to the project, leading to a collapse in the secondary market and a forecasting regime change that would leave the most nimble microprediction supply chain in disarray.